-Last December, Tipping Point honored Box with a Partner Award in recognition of its work to go beyond corporate giving, and focus on integrating workplace diversity and inclusion into their core business model.
+In December 2017, Tipping Point honored Box with a Partner Award in recognition of its work to go beyond corporate giving, and focus on integrating workplace diversity and inclusion into their core business model.
 In 2014, Box founded Box.org, its philanthropic initiative, and joined our corporate engagement program SF Gives with a gift of private stock.
 Since then, Box has been a dedicated partner on multiple levels.
 Through Box.org, Box makes it platform more accessible to nonprofits by donating free licenses to all eligible organizations — 37 of Tipping Point’s 44 grantees have access to Box.
 And “Boxers” — as Box staff are known — have hosted career days and mentored participants from 15 Tipping Point grantees.

 Box is also paying close attention to how to better share the Bay Area’s prosperity with a wider cross-section of our community.
 People of color, people from low-income backgrounds, and women remain underrepresented in the tech sector especially.
 The road to fully integrating diversity and inclusion is a long one, but can also make companies more innovative and more rooted in their local populations.
 Box has been a key player in Tipping Point’s research into how companies can employ and support talent from non-traditional backgrounds while at the same time creating a thriving workforce that reflects the full diversity of the Bay Area.